Monday, 23 December 2024

 New EU AI rules, effective August 1, will raise compliance costs for Chinese tech firms, affecting innovation.
 Learn the implications.

 The European Union (EU) is set to implement the world’s first comprehensive artificial intelligence (AI) regulations on August 1.
-These new rules are expected to significantly increase compliance and assessment costs for Chinese tech companies operating within the EU’s 27 member states.
+These new rules are expected to significantly increase and assessment costs for Chinese tech companies operating within the EU’s 27 member states.
 Industry experts have highlighted the challenges of these regulations, especially in terms of innovation.

 New rules and their implications